Memory-Enhancing Herbs: Nature's Tools for a Sharper Mind

 - Blend all ingredients until smooth.

-- Enjoy as brain-boosting breakfast or pre-study snack.
+- Enjoy as a brain-boosting breakfast or pre-study snack.

-Benefits: Packed with antioxidants from goji berries and blueberries, stress-reducing ashwagandha, and healthy fats essential for brain function.
+Why it works: Packed with antioxidants from goji berries and blueberries, stress-reducing ashwagandha, and healthy fats essential for brain function and neurotransmitter production.

 5. Rosemary Focus Spray